-The Lightning Components framework is, relatively speaking, the new kid on the block-but this new kid has skills.
-While there are a few specific limitations of Lightning components, for the most part it's ready to go.
+The Lightning Component framework is, relatively speaking, the new kid on the block-but this new kid has skills.
+As of the Spring '19 release (API version 45.0), you can build Lightning components using two programming models: the Lightning Web Components model and the original Aura Components model.
+Lightning web components are custom HTML elements built using HTML and modern JavaScript.
+Lightning web components and Aura components can coexist and interoperate on a page.
+While Lightning components have a few specific limitations, for the most part, they're ready to go.
 There are many situations where you should consider making the switch to developing with Lightning components.
 Salesforce mobile development, for example, is a great place to use Lightning components.
 Also use Lightning components for new projects and any project involving highly interactive applications.